loisch22/club-manager/README.md

 | 5.
 Administrators can edit a clubs information and the new information should be posted on the home page | `click` edit | Form to edit a new club |
 | 6.
 Administrators can delete a club | `click` delete | Confirmation to delete - Club is deleted from list |

+#Wishlist
+Have `add club` button in admin view NOT navbar.

 # ClubManager

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.